-How you have it
+How do you have melphalan?

 Taking your tablets

-Whether you have a full or empty stomach can affect how much of a drug gets into your bloodstream.
+Whether you have a full or an empty stomach can affect how much of a drug gets into your bloodstream.

-You should take the right dose, not more or less.
+You should take the right dose, no more or less.

 Into your bloodstream